An Angling Association Serving the Northeast of Scotland

 Join the ADAA today!

-Anyone wishing to join the Association will gain immediate entry for this season so apply today and you too can share in the benefits.
+We are accepting new members for season 2014, with no waiting list.
+Apply today and you can soon enjoy over 30 miles of river and stillwater fishing.
 Membership is available to anglers of all ages residing within a 25 mile radius of Aberdeen.

 Use our on-line application form at http://adaa.org.uk/applicationForm.php now!